What is the Cadastral value and how to find it?

 April 4, 2022

-Cadastral value (Valor Catastral in Spanish) is an administrative value that is given to all Spanish properties.
-It is used to assess the amount of the local tax rates that every property owner must pay and for the calculation of the non-resident tax liability when it comes to not rented properties.
+The cadastral value (Valor Catastral in Spanish) is an administrative value assigned to all Spanish properties.
+It is used to determine the amount of local tax rates that each property owner must pay and to calculate the tax liability for non-residents when it comes to non-rented properties.

-The cadastral value is an objectively determined administrative value for each property, which results from the application of the valuation criteria set out in the value assessment of the municipality concerned.
+The cadastral value is an objectively determined administrative value for each property resulting from the application of the valuation criteria established in the valuation of the municipality concerned.

 How is the Cadastral value calculated?

-In order to determine the cadastral value of a property, the following components are essentially considered:
+To determine the cadastral value of a property, the following components are essentially taken into account:

-- The location of the property, the urban circumstances affecting the land and its suitability for production.
+- The location of the property, the urban planning conditions affecting the land and its suitability for production.

-- The execution costs of the construction, the quality and age of the building, as well as the historical-artistic character or other conditions of the buildings.
+- The execution costs of the construction, the quality and age of the building and the historical-artistic character or other conditions of the buildings.

-- The circumstances and values of the market, the value of the land, the value of the construction and the production costs and profits of the development business activity.
+- The conditions and values of the market, the value of the land, the value of the construction and the production costs and profits of the construction activity.

-In general terms, Cadastral values may not exceed the market value of properties.
-To this end, a ministerial order has established a market reference coefficient of 0.5 at the time of the approval and entry into force of the cadastral valuation.
-In the case of properties with an administratively limited sale price, the cadastral value may in no case exceed this price.
+In general, the cadastral values may not exceed the market value of the real estate.
+To this end, a ministerial decree established a market reference coefficient of 0.5 at the time of approval and entry into force of the cadastral valuation.
+In the case of real estate with an administratively limited sale price, the cadastral value may not exceed this price under any circumstances.

-Cadastral values are calculated by the Catastro (https://www.catastro.meh.es/), which is an administrative register under the Ministry of Finance.
-Cadastral values may be updated annually through the application of coefficients approved by the corresponding General State Budget Laws.
+Cadastral values are calculated by the Catastro (https://www.catastro.meh.es/), an administrative register under the Ministry of Finance.
+The cadastral values may be updated from time to time through the application of coefficients authorised by the relevant general budget laws.

-Once Cadastral values have been established, they are given to local authorities who use them to calculate local tax rates.
+Once the cadastral values are established, they are passed on to the local authorities, which use them to calculate local tax rates.

-How is the calculation of the Non-resident tax (Modelo 210) made?
+How is the non-resident tax (Modelo 210) calculated?

 €480 (Tax Liability)

-www.iberiantax.com is always up-to-date and in accordance with the Spanish tax legislation.
-Therefore, by using our tax filing service you can feel confident that your non-resident taxes are done right and the calculation of the tax is 100% correct.
-If you wish to calculate your non-resident tax online, do not hesitate to Get Started and use our free and up-to-date calculation tool.
+www.iberiantax.com is always up-to-date and in line with Spanish tax legislation.
+Therefore, by using our online tax filing service you can be sure that your non-resident tax return is done right and that the calculation is 100% accurate.
+If you want to calculate your non-resident tax online, do not hesitate and use our free and up-to-date calculation tool.

-If you have any doubts, you can also reach our Support team (firstname.lastname@example.org) who will be happy to clarify any questions to help you get your Modelo 210 done right.
+If you have any doubts, you can also contact our Support team (firstname.lastname@example.org) who will be happy to answer any questions to help you get your Modelo 210 done right.